 Here’s the deal.
 You are most likely here because you are a first-time entrepreneur seeking the seed or startup capital you believe that you need to start your business.
 Now here is your choice:

-- In 24 hours you could be a savvy Inc. 500 style entrepreneur moving his or her company inexorably forward.
+– In 24 hours you could be as financially savvy as an elite Inc. 500 style entrepreneur moving his or her company inexorably forward.

-- Or you can continue being the complete rookie who is blind to all scenarios except the fantasy one where the money fairy first drops all the money you need into your lap.
+– Or you can continue being the complete rookie who is blind to all scenarios except the fantasy one wherein the Money Fairy first drops all the money you need into your lap.

 The odds of the latter happening are pretty grim as most first-time capital seekers gradually realize after six or more months of futile chasing.